 For example, see how the word “fear” is used in the following two sentences.

 (In this sentence, fear shows action so it’s a verb.)

-Though the above list is by no means exhaustive, it should start you thinking about the power of abstract words and how to use them in your writing.
+Though the above list is by no means an exhaustive abstract noun list, it should start you thinking about the power of an abstract noun and how to use them in your writing.
 But hopefully you won’t think too abstractly!